 Health benefits of cherries

 Cherries pack a nutritional punch.
-Aside from being a delicious source of daily dietary fiber, a cup of pitted cherries contains nearly 2 grams of protein, 342 mg of potassium, 39 percent of your daily vitamin A needs and a quarter of the recommended daily vitamin C.
+Aside from being a delicious source of daily dietary fibre, a cup of pitted cherries contains nearly 2 grams of protein, 342 mg of potassium, 39 percent of your daily vitamin A needs and a quarter of the recommended daily vitamin C.

 Cherry varieties in Australia

 Cherries freeze well

 As much as you might try to maximise your cherry consumption during its summer season, cherry season invariably feels way too short.
 Unless that is, you freeze your fresh fruit.
 Simply rinse fresh cherries in cold water, then drain.
 Then pack them into a plastic freezer bag or freezer-safe container, squeezing lightly to remove excess air.
 Then freeze.
 No need to remove stems or pits until later, when you defrost them for use in your favorite recipe.

 Fresh vs frozen cherries?